 Go organic! – testing has confirmed without a doubt that true free-range eggs are far more nutritious than commercially raised eggs.
 In a 2007 egg-testing project, Mother Earth News compared the official U.S. Department of Agriculture (USDA) nutrient data for commercial eggs with eggs from hens raised on pasture and found that the latter typically contains:

 - 1/4 less saturated fat

 - 7 times more beta carotene

-Eggs should always be visually inspected before buying.
+This great food should always be visually inspected before buying.
 It is best to check for cracks or liquid in the box to ensure there are no broken ones.
 Eggs are best stored in the refrigerator where they may remain for up to one month (check the best-before-date on the box).
-Eggs with higher omega-3 fatty acid content are best eaten as early as possible to keep these oils fresh.
+Those with higher omega-3 fatty acid content are best eaten as early as possible to keep these oils fresh.

 Top tip: A fresh egg will sink in water, a stale one will float